build-on-aws/content/posts/cicd-for-ios-app/index.md

 **jq**. [jq](https://stedolan.github.io/jq/) is a command-line parser and filter for JSON documents.
 I use `jq` a lot in my shell scripts.

 **amplify**.
 This one is specific to AWS.
-[Amplify](https://docs.amplify.aws/) is a command-line tool and a set of libraries to help application developer to manage and access cloud-based services, such as REST or GraphQL API, object storage, identity management, geo location, etc.
+[Amplify](https://docs.amplify.aws/) is a command-line tool and a set of libraries to help application developers to manage and access cloud-based services, such as REST or GraphQL API, object storage, identity management, geo location, etc.

 I try to stay away from tools written in [Ruby]((https://www.ruby-lang.org/en/)) (such as [cocoapods](https://cocoapods.org) and [fastlane](https://fastlane.tools)) because of the extra complexity to install specific versions of Ruby and to manage the versioning of Ruby's dependencies.
 But that's a personal preference.
 Of course, you will customize this list based on your actual project requirements.